 | Scale flat or down with hunger high | Either the deload was too aggressive or the prior cut had real fatigue debt the deload could not fully clear.
 Consider a diet break before continuing |

 A deload is one of the simplest training interventions and one of the most commonly mishandled at the dinner table.
 The week works when it stays narrow.
 Same protein.
-Slightly less carbohydrate, in the right places.
+Maintenance calories.
+Carbohydrate and fat adjusted to reach that target.
 Same plate structure.
 A 14-day trend window.
 The recovery you bought with the easier week is exactly the recovery you take into the next block, as long as the food plan does not undo it.

 <!--